qualisign/optipulse.github.io/whitepaper.md

     accommodation provider, owns no real estate.
 Something interesting is happening."

 This trend is likely to intensify in the coming years, as the ease of access to information driving it undoubtedly will.
 But as we've seen lately with Uber and AirBnB's legal battles, this won't go unopposed.
-Despite the innocuous tenets of the "sharing economy" &#x2013; with which these companies would like to identify &#x2013; this opposition is merited in many cases; if you look under the hood, it's business as usual.
+Despite the innocuous tenets of the "sharing economy" these companies would like to identify themselves with, this opposition is merited in many cases; if you look under the hood of the biggest platforms, it's business as usual.
-The 'Invisible Hand' is just as unlikely to guide a giant platform as it is a giant pipeline to make altruistic decisions at the expense of profit.
-Examples aren't hard to find in current news headlines; in Britain, regulators are taking issue with the convenience with which Uber can hire full-time workers without taking on the responsibilities of a full-time employer.
-Contractors also complain about the substantial cut it takes from drivers, typically 20%, which indeed seems hefty considering the labor involved by the contractors.
+The 'Invisible Hand' is just as unlikely to guide a giant platform as it is a giant pipeline to put people over profits.
+Examples aren't hard to find in current news headlines; in Britain, regulators are taking issue with the convenience with which Uber can hire full-time workers without taking on the responsibilities of a full-time employer, like providing health insurance.
+Furthermore, contractors have complained about the substantial cut it takes from drivers, typically 20%, which indeed seems hefty considering the labor involved by the contractors.
 As mentioned, platform businesses facing such criticism seek to identify themselves with the larger picture &#x2013; they are purveyors of the sharing economy that average-joes are so keen on.
 AirBnb, for instance, is promoting a global consumer movement as a shield to their foreseeable legal woes.
 But before consumers rise to the defense of the sharing economy à la Uber, might it not be better to ask for a better platform?
 If so many people are willing to defend the admittedly imperfect platforms they've come to rely on, why can't some of these people offer an alternative?
 We believe the demand for this platform exists already, though it is yet to be realized.
 Mesh Market strives to become this platform.